Just got married? Congratulations! Coming to Costa Rica for your honeymoon? Then you’re in the right spot!

 This secluded resort on Playa Montezuma is perfect for any couple who doesn’t need an all-inclusive resort and wants a quieter beach experience.
 They have all the comforts of home with spacious and beautiful rooms, all close to the pristine jungle and beach.
 Popular place for intimate beach weddings.
 Click to check rates.

 For couples looking for the utmost privacy and romance, the Nayara Springs is the hotel to splurge on.
 The Nayara Springs is the adult only section of Nayara Hotel and each of their gorgeous luxurious villas have their own private hot spring and an outdoor and indoor shower.
 Hands down, the Nayara Springs is definitely one of the best hotels in Costa Rica for honeymoons!
 Click here to check rates.

 Oxygen Jungle Villas

 This adult only resort is up in the mountains of Uvita with a breathtaking view of the coastline.
 All the villas are made of glass and you can choose between jungle or ocean views.
 The infinity pool is one of the nicest in Costa Rica and they even have their own waterfall on the property.
-Click here to read our Oxygen Jungle Villas review and 15% off your booking.
+Click here to read our Oxygen Jungle Villas review.

 A few more recommendations are Prana Rainforest Retreat & Spa in Manuel Antonio, Makanda by the Sea in Manuel Antonio, Hotel Belmar in Monteverde, Rio Celeste Hideaway Hotel in Bijagua, Hacienda Altagracia in San Isidro de Perez Zeledon, Santa Juana Lodge in Naranjito, Senda in Monteverde and Kura Design Villas in Uvita.
 For resorts, read about the best all-inclusive resorts in Costa Rica.